 When things go wrong

-Advisers will not make judgements, recommendations or reports; they will listen in an informal atmosphere and help discern the necessary action and support needed.
+Advisers will not make judgements, and only very rarely will they make recommendations or reports; they will listen in an informal atmosphere and help with the discernment of the necessary action and support needed.

 Counselling and dispute resolution

 The Bishop’s Advisor for Pastoral Care & Counselling can be contacted directly (for contact details see the Diocesan Directory or ask the Diocesan Office).
 Professional counsellors, trades unions, and professional associations are other useful sources of support for individuals.

 If I think I have been the target of bullying or harassment, what can I do?

 If you are experiencing bullying or harassment you should not suffer in silence or feel that you are to blame in some way for inviting bullying behaviour.

 Keep a factual log of all incidents of bullying – dates, times, nature of incident, details of accusations, criticisms, emails and other correspondence.This may be needed as evidence should harassment, victimisation or bullying continue or subsequently recur.

 Try to get witnesses to bullying incidents and avoid situations where you are alone with the bully.Find out if you are the only person being bullied or whether other people are also affected now, or have been in the past.
 Talk to colleagues and see if they will support you.